RolaMmss/API-ML-CICD-MlOps/README.md

         Then execute.
 You will get an error : "Not authenticated".
 You need to generate a token.
         Execute utils.py to generate a token, copy it, then click on Authorize.
   # Run the pytests :
+  - pytest
-PYTHONPATH=./ pytest api/tests/           ( in case it didn't find api, this will lead to the correct path)
+  - PYTHONPATH=./ pytest api/tests/           ( in case it didn't find api, this will lead to the correct path)

 ## Deploy the API and streamlit
 - Build and test the Docker Image locally: